techniq/layerchart/src/routes/getting-started.md

 ## Using Examples
 This site has many examples of creating visuzliations using LayerChart components.
 Below each example is a **< > Show code** link that displays the code for that visualization.

 The examples do not show importing of LayerChart components and utilties and external libraries.
-You can view the source for the entire page top of each docs page.
-This will show you all of the imports used for the page.
+You can view the **Page source** for the entire page top of each examples page.
+This will show you all of the imports used for that page.

-**Note: This site is built from layerchart's codebase and does not npm install layerchart.
-Therefore it imports layechart components differently.**
+**Note: This site is built directly from LayerChart's codebase and does not *npm install layerchart*.
+Therefore it imports components from LayerChart differently.**

 The page source will show: